amiryxe/jquery-appender/README.md

 # jQuery Appender
-Simple jQuery plugin for initial and Appending anything
+Simple jQuery plugin for initial and appending anything.

 ### How to use Appender